Earth to Voyager: NASA detects signal from spacecraft, 2 weeks after losing contact

 Even if Voyager 2 fails to reestablish communications until fall, the engineers expect it to stay moving on its planned trajectory on the edge of the solar system.

-Voyager 2 traveled past Uranus and into interstellar space in December 2018 — more than 40 years since it first launched from Cape Canaveral, Fla.
-To this day, Voyager 2 remains only one of two human-made objects to have ever flown past Uranus.
+Voyager 2 entered interstellar space in November 2018 — more than 40 years since it first launched from Cape Canaveral, Fla.
+To this day, Voyager 2 remains one of only two human-made objects to ever operate outside the heliosphere, which NASA defines as "the protective bubble of particles and magnetic fields generated by the Sun."

 Its primary mission was to study the outer solar system, and already, Voyager 2 has proved its status as a planetary pioneer.
 Equipped with several imaging instruments, the spacecraft is credited with documenting the discovery of 16 new moons, six new rings and Neptune's "Great Dark Spot."